CambridgeMonorail/react-weapons-of-choice/README.md

 - [Shadcn UI](https://github.com/shadcn-ui/ui)
 - [Nx](https://nx.dev)
 - [Placebeard](https://placebeard.it/): A fantastic service for placeholder images featuring bearded individuals, inspired by similar services like placekitten.com and placedog.com.
 We appreciate their free service for adding a touch of fun to our project.
+- [unDraw](https://undraw.co/): Open-source illustrations for any idea you can imagine and create.
+A constantly updated design project with beautiful SVG images that you can use completely free and without attribution.
+Created by [Katerina Limpitsouni](https://x.com/ninaLimpi).

 ## Useful links